Six Key Responsibilities of the Non-Profit Finance Committee

 • Investments and other financial solvency matters

-By verifying the accuracy of financial information—and sharing any discrepancies—the finance committee plays an integral role in helping your board fulfill their oversight function.
+By verifying the accuracy of financial information—and sharing any discrepancies—the finance committee plays an integral role in helping an NPO board fulfill its oversight function.

-Finance committee members typically work with leadership staff to develop, and then approve and monitor, your organization’s annual budget and spending plan.
+Finance committee members typically work with leadership staff to develop, approve, and monitor your organization’s annual budget and spending plan.
+Key NPO finance committee activities include:

-In addition to managing mission-related costs, nonprofit finance committee responsibilities typically include predicting and planning around operational costs.
+In addition to managing mission-related costs, non-profit finance committee responsibilities often include predicting and planning operational costs.
+This may mean:

 • Setting long-term financial health goals around the creation of working capital, cash reserves, or equipment funds